syntune/fap-excessive-data-exposure-poc/README.md

 ### The vulnerability mechanics
 The client-side UI dropdown component only required two basic string attributes to function: a unique student identifier (`RollNumber`) and a display name (`FullName`).

 However, when querying a partial string fragment, the backend endpoint returned a serialized collection of internal data structures.
-The application failed to apply a proper data projection or sanitization filter, resulting in the leakage of hidden metadata attributes:
+The application failed to apply a proper data projection or sanitization filter, resulting in the leakage of hidden metadata attributes.
+This includes the information of school faulty and staffs - the endpoint could return up to 49 results:

 ```json
 {